-At any age:
+At any age,

-Consider testing mother's CMVIgG.
-If negative, congenital CMV infection is excluded.
-This may sometimes be used to avoid venepuncture in the child.
-If mother's antenatal sample is available, consider mother's IgG avidity studies.
+Consider testing mother's CMV IgG.
+If negative this excludes congenital CMV infection.
+This may sometimes be used to avoid venepuncture in the child.[28]

+If mother's antenatal sample is available consider mother's IgG avidity studies.
 A low avidity is indicative of recent CMV infection.

 Timing of investigation: As soon as possible on suspecting the diagnosis of sensorineural hearing loss.
 The timing of this investigation is crucial given the implications of missing the window of opportunity for treatment, which is currently before the age of four weeks.
-A fast and reliable pathway should be developed locally to include the audiologists, doctors and the testing laboratory in order to facilitate a timely diagnosis.
-Guidelines on antiviral therapy for congenital CMV may evolve in the next few years.
+A fast and reliable pathway should be developed locally including the Audiologists, doctors and the testing laboratory to facilitate a timely diagnosis.
+Guidelines on antiviral therapy for congenital

+CMV may evolve in the next few years.